mdn/content/files/en-us/mozilla/add-ons/webextensions/content_scripts/index.md

 > **Note:** When using Manifest V3, content scripts can perform cross-origin requests when the destination server opts in using [CORS](/en-US/docs/Web/HTTP/CORS); however, host permissions don't work in content scripts, but they still do in regular extension pages.

-This is accomplished by exposing more privileged XHR and fetch instances in the content script, which has the side-effect of not setting the [`Origin`](/en-US/docs/Web/HTTP/Headers/Origin) and [`Referer`](/en-US/docs/Web/HTTP/Headers/Referer) headers like a request from the page itself would; this is often preferable to prevent the request from revealing its cross-origin nature.
+This is accomplished by exposing more privileged XHR and fetch instances in the content script, which has the side effect of not setting the [`Origin`](/en-US/docs/Web/HTTP/Headers/Origin) and [`Referer`](/en-US/docs/Web/HTTP/Headers/Referer) headers like a request from the page itself would; this is often preferable to prevent the request from revealing its cross-origin nature.

 > **Note:** In Firefox in Manifest V2, extensions that need to perform requests that behave as if they were sent by the content itself can use `content.XMLHttpRequest` and `content.fetch()` instead.
 >